wombleton/gitlaw-nz/acts/T/Trade in Endangered Species Act 1989.md

 ##### 49 General offence

-*   Every person who commits an offence against this Act for which no penalty is provided otherwise than in this section is liable, on summary conviction, to a fine not exceeding $2,000\.
+*   Every person who commits an offence against this Act for which no penalty is provided otherwise than in this section is liable, on conviction, to a fine not exceeding $2,000\.

+    Section 49: amended, on 1 July 2013, by [section 413][112] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 50 Onus of proof in respect of certain offences